nikhil-x-gupta/visual-ai/register/README.md

         hostname -i

-   The output of above command should not be the local loopback address (e.g. 127.0.x.x) or have mutiple addresses.
+   The output of above command should not be the local loopback address (e.g. 127.0.x.x) or have multiple addresses.
 If that is the case then edit **/etc/hosts** and make an entry for your hostnaame

         <ip-address> <your-hostname>